John Malkovich: Career

 Malkovich was directed for the second time (after Dangerous Liaisons) by Stephen Frears in Mary Reilly (1996), a new adaptation of the Dr. Jekyll and Mr. Hyde tale, co-starring Julia Roberts.
 Malkovich also appeared in The Messenger: The Story of Joan of Arc (1999), directed by Luc Besson, playing the French king-to-be Charles VII.
 Though he played the title role in the Charlie Kaufman-penned Being John Malkovich (1999), he played a slight variation of himself, as indicated by the character's middle name of "Horatio".

-Malkovich made a cameo appearance in Adaptation (2002) and appeared as himself during the filming of Being John Malkovich.
-The Dancer Upstairs, Malkovich's directorial film debut, was released in 2002.
-Around the same time, he played Patricia Highsmith's anti-hero Tom Ripley in Ripley's Game (also 2002), the second film adaptation of Highsmith's 1974 novel, the first being Wim Wenders' The American Friend (1977).
+Malkovich's directorial film debut, The Dancer Upstairs, was released in 2002.
+That same year Malkovich made a cameo appearance in Adaptation.
+He played Patricia Highsmith's antihero Tom Ripley in Ripley's Game (also 2002), the second film adaptation of Highsmith's 1974 novel, the first being Wim Wenders' 1977 film The American Friend.

-Malkovich's other film roles include The Man in the Iron Mask (1998), The Hitchhiker's Guide to the Galaxy (2005), Eragon (2006), Beowulf, Colour Me Kubrick (both 2007), Changeling (2008), Red, Secretariat (both 2010), Transformers: Dark of the Moon (2011), and Red 2 (2013).
-In 2000, Malkovich was approached to play Green Goblin in Spider-Man (2002) but he passed due to scheduling conflicts, Willem Dafoe was cast in the role.
+Malkovich's other film roles include The Hitchhiker's Guide to the Galaxy (2005), Eragon (2006), Beowulf, Colour Me Kubrick (both 2007), Changeling (2008), Red, Secretariat (both 2010), Transformers: Dark of the Moon (2011), and Red 2 (2013).
+In 2000, Malkovich was approached to play Green Goblin in Spider-Man (2002), but he passed due to scheduling conflicts and Willem Dafoe was cast in the role.
+In 2001, film director Michael Cimino had also approached Malkovich to star in his never filmed 3-hour long epic of André Malraux's Man's Fate, alongside Johnny Depp, Uma Thurman, Daniel Day-Lewis and Alain Delon.
 In 2009, Malkovich was approached and then cast for the role of the Marvel Comics villain Vulture in the unproduced Spider-Man 4.
-Malkovich in 2014 was the voice actor of Dave the octopus in the Penguins of Madagascar movie.

-Malkovich has hosted three episodes of the NBC sketch show Saturday Night Live.
-The first occasion was in January 1989 with musical guest Anita Baker, the second in October 1993 with musical guest Billy Joel (and special appearance by former cast member Jan Hooks), and the third in December 2008 with musical guest T.I. with Swizz Beatz (and special appearances by Justin Timberlake, Molly Sims and Jamie-Lynn Sigler).
-In 2018, Malkovich appeared in a three-part adaptation of Agatha Christie's The A.B.C.
-Murders co-starring Rupert Grint for BBC television, playing the role of fictional Belgian detective Hercule Poirot.
+Malkovich played the title role in the film The Great Buck Howard (2008), a role inspired by mentalist the "Amazing Kreskin".
+Colin Hanks co-starred and his father, Tom Hanks, appeared as his on-screen father.
+In November 2009, Malkovich appeared in an advertisement for Nespresso with fellow actor George Clooney.
+He portrayed Quentin Turnbull in the film adaptation of Jonah Hex (2010).
+Malkovich in 2014 was the voice actor of the villainous Dave the Octopus in Penguins of Madagascar.